 - Patient educational materials provided to patients by their physician with the purpose of educating the patient or enhancing the patient’s understanding or management of the condition

-Based on a good faith understanding of the requirements of Section 119402 of the California Health & Safety Code, Neurelis, Inc. hereby declares that, to the best of its knowledge, its Comprehensive Compliance and Ethics Program addresses the California statutory requirements for inclusion of policies addressing the OIG Guidance and PhMRA Code and limits on gifts and incentives to health professionals.
-Subject to the above, Neurelis, Inc. also hereby declares that it is, in all material respects, in compliance with its Comprehensive Compliance Program as of January 1, 2020.
+Based on a good faith understanding of the requirements of Section 119402 of the California Health & Safety Code, Neurelis, Inc. hereby declares that, to the best of its knowledge, its Comprehensive Compliance and Ethics Program addresses the California statutory requirements for inclusion of policies addressing the OIG Guidance and PhRMA Code and limits on gifts and incentives to health professionals.
+Subject to the above, Neurelis, Inc. also hereby declares that it is, in all material respects, in compliance with its Comprehensive Compliance Program as of October 10, 2019.

 The Office of the Inspector General has recognized in its Compliance Program Guidance for Pharmaceutical Manufacturers, that the implementation of an effective compliance program cannot ensure the elimination of improper conduct from a pharmaceutical manufacturer.
 By making this declaration, Neurelis, Inc. is not declaring that in all circumstances it can prevent individual employees from conduct that deviates from its policies.
 To the extent that any deviations are identified, we are committed to taking necessary and appropriate corrective action.